Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Limitations

 \section{Limitations}

-In this part, we discuss the limitations of this paper and outline our efforts to make up for them, along with potential avenues for future exploration. \begin{itemize}[leftmargin=10px] \item {\bf Dataset Size}: Due to the difficulty of collecting and labeling mathematical reasoning data, dataset sizes in this field are generally small, mostly in the hundreds or thousands, making it difficult to obtain millions of data for training and reasoning as in translation or summarization tasks.
-To address this, we adopt test sampling to reduce the randomness under small-scale testing and mitigate the data imbalance. \item {\bf Generalizability}: Our motivation and excavated phenomena are the mathematical reasoning scenario, and thus our main experiments are mainly centered on mathematical reasoning.
-However, the motivation for the method is primarily related to pattern collapse in the output space, and thus our method can be theoretically extended to any task where the output space has this property, such as multiple-choice questions.
-We have provided a preliminary demonstration of the extension feasibility in Appendix \ref{sec:mmlu}, and more exploration can be left to future work. \end{itemize}
+Our limitation mainly lies in the relatively small sizes of datasets used in our experiments.
+Due to the difficulty of collecting and labeling mathematical reasoning data, dataset sizes in this field are generally small, mostly in the hundreds or thousands, making it difficult to obtain millions of data for training and reasoning as in translation or summarization tasks.
+To address this, we adopt test sampling to reduce the randomness under small-scale testing and mitigate the data imbalance.